 Here are a list of substitutions and variations to help make this recipe work best for you.
 This can also help with dietary needs.

-- Milk Chocolate - Instead of dark chocolate, for a sweeter taste use milk chocolate melting wafers.
+- Milk Chocolate or White Chocolate - Instead of dark chocolate, for a sweeter taste use milk chocolate or white chocolate melting wafers.

 - Zebra - For a fun look and taste, melt ½ cup of white chocolate melting wafers.
 When the dark chocolate covered blueberries set, drizzle the melted white chocolate for a zebra look.